DanDon01/call-in-sick-bot/README-masterplan.md

 - **Python 3.x** – Main language for backend logic.
 - **Flask** – Python web framework to create a local web server (serves a webpage and API endpoints).
+- HTML/JS – Frontend UI for interaction
+- ElevenLabs MCP – Model Context Protocol for generating realistic, expressive speech
+- Claude 3.5 Agent – Coding assistant to build the full stack inside VS Code

 ### AI/ML Components

-#### Whisper (OpenAI)
-Used for Speech-to-Text (STT) transcription of the user's spoken input.
-We will use the open-source Whisper model (preferably a smaller model for local use) to avoid external API calls for transcription.

 #### ElevenLabs API (Model Context Protocol)
 Used for Text-to-Speech (TTS) generation.
 The ElevenLabs MCP will be accessed via their API/SDK to convert text into a realistic voice audio.
 We will ensure the workflow aligns with ElevenLabs' recommended usage:

 - Using an ElevenLabs API key for authentication.
-- Selecting an appropriate voice (pre-existing voice or a custom clone if available).
+- Selecting an appropriate voice (pre-existing voice or a custom clone if available preferably the users own cloned voice).
 - Using the correct model (e.g. eleven_multilingual_v2 for expressive speech) and settings for natural output.
 - Generating audio and handling the binary audio output (MP3/WAV).

-> **Note:** ElevenLabs also supports voice cloning and other audio tools via MCP, but for this project we primarily use text-to-speech.

 ### Frontend

 - **HTML5 + JavaScript** – for a simple web page that lets the user record their voice and listen to the result.
   - Will utilize browser APIs for audio recording (e.g. MediaRecorder via getUserMedia).
+  - Text input available via a message box if user doesnt want to use microphone to record message.
   - HTML `<audio>` element for playback.
 - **Bootstrap CSS** (optional) – for basic styling (not required, but could use for quick UI styling if needed).